Setup GA4 with Existing Google Universal Analytics

-This blog show how to setup GA4 on top of the existing Google Analytics, will also configure the default page view event track.
+This blog shows how to set up GA4 on top of existing Google Analytics.
+It will also configure the default page view event tracking.

 Google Analytics Admin UI

-After login into the Google Analytics, go to the Admin section and create new property under your current site's account.
-Setup GA4
+After logging in to Google Analytics, go to the Admin section and create a new property under your current site's account.

 Create Property